jimangel/jimangel.io/content/posts/2020-11-20-google-cloud-vpn-pfsense.md

 - **Mode:** Routed (VTI)
 - **Local Network:** Network / BGP Private IP / 30
 - **Remote Network:** Network / BGP Private IP / 30
-- Save (taking the rest of defaults)
+- Save (taking the rest of the defaults)

-We should now see that the tunnel connecting and waiting on a BGP peer.
+We should now see the tunnel connecting and waiting on a BGP peer.

 ![](/img/google-cloud-vpn-pfsense-hc-vpn-up.png#center)